USEPA/WNTR/documentation/morph.rst

 introduce non-convergable hydraulics than a pipe split with a leak added.**

-The updated model retains the original length of the pipe section.
+The updated model retains the original length of the pipe section (:numref:`fig-split-break`).
 The split or break occurs at a user specified distance between the original start and end nodes of the pipe (in that direction).
 The new pipe can be added to either end of the original pipe.